-The definition of the Group's insurance strategy and supporting insurance policy and guidelines is the responsibility of the Group's specialized unit Corporate Insurance/Deukona ("CI/D").
-CI/D is responsible for the Group's global corporate insurance policy which is approved by the Management Board.
+The definition of our insurance strategy and supporting insurance policy and guidelines is the responsibility of our specialized unit Corporate Insurance/Deukona (CI/D).
+CI/D is responsible for our global corporate insurance policy which is approved by Deutsche Bank AG Management Board.